aysent911/usb_thermal_camera_and_gps_stream/README.md

 # usb_thermal_camera_and_gps_stream
 An application for streaming raw USB thermal camera frames and GPS data using RaspberryPi.
+Suitable for drone applications and remote monitoring/inspection applications.
 ## Requirements
 1. RaspberryPi (tested on RaspberryPi Zero 2W)
 2. USB Thermal Camera (tested on HT-203H 256*192)